watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 {: #in-network-sfc-data-plane title="SRv6 In-network SFC (Data Plane)"}

 Figure 3 shows an example of SFC with two network service functions.
-Firstly, the SRv6 SR Source Node classifies the flow and encapsulates it with an SRH containing the segment list <s1, s2>.
+Firstly, the SRv6 SR source node classifies the flow and encapsulates it with an SRH containing the segment list <s1, s2>.
 Next, the SRv6 Service Function Node for s1 receives the packet and applies End.AN.
 Finally, the SRv6 Service Function Node for s2 receives the packet and also applies End.AN, thus achieving SFC.